 Buying one was a great decision – so much so that I was inspired to write this and share with you what I’ve learned.

-INFOGRAPHIC – What do humidifiers do?
+- Infographic- What do humidifiers do?
 Facts and benefits

 Don’t stress though – for the average person, the most important thing to worry about is getting one within your budget and needs.
 Honestly, you don’t have to worry too much about particular details unless you have special requirements.

 How humidity affects you – the good and the bad effects

 In the scale above you can see a general guide for the relative humidity.
-This is a way of expressing how much water vapor there is in the air compared to the dry air for a certain volume & temperature.
-For most people, we feel most comfortable if the relative humidity falls within a certain range.
+This is a way of expressing the amount of water vapor in the air compared to dry air for a certain volume & temperature.
+For most people, we feel comfortable if the relative humidity falls within a certain range.

 Believe me, as I traveled in the past to various countries like Panama and Colombia, the high humidity was really tough at times and it was so hot I was constantly sweating everywhere I went!

 Cities near the ocean like those are typically very high in humidity.